UKCloud/documentation/articles/cdsz/cdsz-gs-walled-garden.md

 As soon as you have access to your environment, you can start to build your Walled Garden services.

-It is important to remember that while the UKCloud Portal for the Assured security domain is accessible from the internet, the Portal for the Elevated security domain and Walled Garden services is accessible only through the PSN Protected network or through UKCloud's Secure Remote Access (SRA) service.
+It is important to remember that while the UKCloud Portal for the Assured security domain is accessible from the internet, the Portal for the Elevated security domain and Walled Garden services is accessible only through the PSN, private connections into Elevated or through UKCloud's Secure Remote Access (SRA) service.

 ### Setting up your networking

 First, you need to replicate the networking that you set out in your Walled Garden application diagrams.
-This involves the creation of external and internal networking, as well as the creation of rules on the virtual firewall within your environment.
+This involves the creation of external and internal networking, as well as the creation of rules for any firewalls within your environment.
 For information about creating networks and firewall rules, see the [*Getting Started Guide for UKCloud for VMware*](../vmware/vmw-gs.md) and [*How to build a virtual machine with UKCloud for VMware*](../vmware/vmw-gs-build-vm-vcd.md).

 You also need to create the rules that allow connectivity between the different VDCs through the Walled Garden.
 This involves the creation of firewall rules, static routes and/or network address translation (NAT) rules.